mapbiomas-brazil/accuraccy/README.md

 ## 2. Getting Accuracy Assessment information with Python

-  Open your system terminal and run the following line like **python3 src/estimates_codes/2_accuracy_estimates.py <INPUT_DIR> <OUTPUT_DIR>**.
+  Open your system terminal and run the following line like **python3 src/estimates_codes/2_accuracy_estimates.py <INPUT_DIR> <OUTPUT_DIR> <COLLECTION_NAME> <OUTPUT_FILENAME>**.
 Enter the directory address of the exported files as INPUT_DIR and the output files as OUTPUT_DIR.
+Also, give a name for your data collection in COLLECTION_NAME (e.g. "c8") and file name (e.g. "accuracy_mapbiomas_col8") in OUTPUT_FILENAME.
 Sit in a comfortable chair, grab a book, a coffee and wait ... this process can take a while.

-UNDER CONSTRUCTION FOR COL.9 LAUNCH